doersino/UnicodeMathML/README.md

 # UnicodeMathML

 *This repository provides a JavaScript-based translation of [UnicodeMath](https://www.unicode.org/notes/tn28/) to [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) (hence "UnicodeMathML").
-An interactive playground allows for experimentation with UnicodeMath's syntax and insight into the translation pipeline.
+An interactive "playground" allows for experimentation with UnicodeMath's syntax and insight into the translation pipeline.
 UnicodeMathML can be easily integrated into arbitrary HTML or [Markdeep](https://casual-effects.com/markdeep/) documents.*

 #### 🎮 Get familiar with the syntax via [the playground](https://doersino.github.io/UnicodeMathML/playground/)!